gneu77/rx-signals/docs/rx-signals_start.md

 };
 ```

+In more complex scenarios, we could have added many more signals to the store that we might use internally, but still just expose the counter signal as output.
 We can use `getCounterSignals` to create as many counters as we like.

 Next, we encapsulate the creation of a signal that depends on two number-streams (calculating the sum of those numbers):